 Bottom line

-Telemedicine for genetic counseling is not primarily an access story.
-It’s a test of whether your benefits ecosystem can handle sensitive, high-impact clinical decisions without creating cost leakage, privacy risk, or member frustration.
+Telemedicine for genetic counseling isn't primarily an access story.
+It's a test: can your benefits ecosystem handle sensitive, high-impact clinical decisions without cost leakage, privacy risk, or member frustration?
+WellthCare, the first Health-to-Wealth Benefit System, answers this challenge by sitting alongside your existing plan, rewarding every verified preventive action with earned store dollars and automatic retirement contributions, and delivering a managed pathway that reduces cost leakage and member frustration.

-If you treat it like a managed pathway-with lab steerage, policy-aligned documentation, strong reporting controls, and real downstream navigation-you can get the upside: better prevention, fewer ugly billing surprises, and smarter long-term risk reduction.
-If you treat it like “just another telehealth add-on,” you’ll likely get noise instead of outcomes.
+If you treat it like a managed pathway—with lab steerage, policy-aligned documentation, strong reporting controls, and real downstream navigation—you get the upside: better prevention, fewer ugly billing surprises, smarter long-term risk reduction.
+Treat it like 'just another telehealth add-on' and you'll get noise instead of outcomes.